-Many firms use airplanes, jets or helicopters for business purposes.
-Some only use them occasionally, say for a special project or a business-related social outing.
-Others, like crop-dusting businesses and aerial mapping companies, use aircraft on a regular basis.
+Many firms use airplanes, jets, or helicopters for business purposes.
+Some only use them occasionally for a special project or a business-related social outing.
+Others, like crop-dusting businesses and aerial mapping companies, use aircraft regularly.

-Businesses that use aircraft should not rely on their commercial general liability (CGL) policy for protection.
+Businesses that use aircraft shouldn't rely on their commercial general liability (CGL) policy for protection.
 The standard policy contains a broad aircraft exclusion that eliminates coverage for most aircraft-related claims.

 - Bodily injury or death sustained by third parties other than passengers